KirakiraZLY/RA/README.md

 isBuilding

 ## ./Codes/MegaPRS
-In this folder, I made a demo of Simulating genotypes and phenotypes, then the implementation of MegaPRS.
+In this folder, I made a demo of simulating genotypes and phenotypes, then the implementation of MegaPRS.